act65/masters-thesis/sprints/hrl/README.md

 - Does it make sense to ask if actions can also be abstracted over dimensions other than time!?
 - Relationship between learning to learn and HRL?
+- To learn action abstractions they must capture info about the model.
+How much harder is it to learn action abstractions in model-free vs model-based settings?

 ## Refs